awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 ## Manually Upgrading the Engine Version<a name="USER_UpgradeDBInstance.Upgrading.Manual"></a>

-To perform a major version upgrade of a DB cluster, you can restore a snapshot of the DB cluster and specify a higher major engine version\.
-For information about restoring a DB cluster, see [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.

 To perform a minor version upgrade of an Aurora PostgreSQL DB cluster, use the following instructions for the AWS Management Console, the AWS CLI, or the RDS API\.
+Aurora PostgreSQL does not currently support in\-place major version upgrades\.
+However, you can migrate from one major version to another using dump and load tools such as the PostgreSQL utilities `pg_dump` and `pg_restore`\.

 ### Upgrading the Engine Version of a DB Cluster Using the Console<a name="USER_UpgradeDBInstance.Upgrading.Manual.Console"></a>